SCLERANTHUS ANNUUS subsp. POLYCARPUS

 Flower:-

-1) Subsessile in terminal and axillary clusters.
+1) Subsessile in the terminal and axillary clusters.

-2) Sepals 1.5-2.5 mm, equal, erecto-patent, equalling or longer than the perigynous.
+2) Sepals, 1.5-2.5 mm, equal, erecto-patent, equalling or longer than the

-zone, acute, with with narrow membranous margins.
+perigynous. zone, acute, with with narrow membranous margins.

-3) Petals lacking.
+3) Petals, lacking.

 Fruit:-